Jocebc/BellaBeat-Analysis-/README.md

 ● What tools are you choosing and why?

+I used R via Rstudios to process and analyze data

 ● Have you ensured your data’s integrity?

+Data integreity is unavaliable since data was done via survey.

 ● What steps have you taken to ensure that your data is clean?

+Cleaned and maniplulated  the data to ensure data is clean and ready for analysis

 ● How can you verify that your data is clean and ready to analyze?

+click[here]    for complete r scrip in github

 ● Have you documented your cleaning process so you can review and share those results?